roberttwomey/ucsd-ml-art/README.md

   * Exhibition
 * Participation - 10%
   * Small assignments/tasks as they arise.
-  * Finding and sharing resources on our course slack.
+  * Finding and sharing resources on our course discussion.
+  * Any written proposals, work-in-progress updates, check-ins, etc., I request for individual projects.

-Work will be evaluated on quality of concept, degree of experimentation, and technical realization.
+Work will be evaluated on the quality of concept, the degree of experimentation (both aesthetic and technical), and final realization (again, aesthetic and technical).
 I will share a rubric with the first project assignment.

 ### Group Work

-This course will be a mix of group work and individual work depending on the needs of each assignment.
+This course will be a mix of group work and individual work depending on each assignment.
 I want you each to develop your own personal research interests, but also to pool your resources and talents to produce the best projects possible.

 ### Project Critiques and Group Discussions